sin5678/inav_cn_wiki/Why-do-I-have-limited-servo-throw-in-my-airplane.md

 First basic PIFF controller:

 * P-gain will change your servo movement when it sees an error between wanted motion ( deg/s ) and actual motion ( deg/s )
-* I-gain will change your servo movement when it sees an error between wanted motion ( deg/s ) and actual motion ( deg/s ), however I-gain also knows the concept of time, and therefor will contuinue to increase servo movement until wanted motion is the same as actual motion.
+* I-gain will change your servo movement when it sees an error between wanted motion ( deg/s ) and actual motion ( deg/s ), however I-gain also knows the concept of time, and therefor will contuinue to increase servo movement until actual motion is the same as wanted motion.
 * FF-gain doesnt not care about actual motion, and does only move servos based on wanted motion.

-Also Angle mode itself have an P-gain and I-gain to level the aircraft back to level.
+Also Angle mode itself have an P-gain to level the aircraft back to level.

 Also an sidenote is that I-gain is suppressed before takeoff and without throttle, EVEN with airmode enable you need to first have had some throttle to see the I-gain working, this is important to know if you want to "bench" test behavior.